EDS380 International Organizations

 Teaching exam periods:

-Office hours and procedures are established at the first class meeting.
-A course schedule is handed out at the same time.
+Office hours and procedures are established at the first meeting of the course.
+A course schedule will be distributed before.

-A literature list will be available before the course starts.
+A literature list will be available in canvas before the course starts.

 General knowledge of international relations and international politics.